 - Stressful life events

-- History of another anxiety disorder or anxious temperament
+- History of another anxiety disorder or being an anxious person

 - Cigarette smoking during adolescence and young adulthood